NaehaSharif/LCEVal/README.md

 LCEVal: Learned Composite Metric for Caption Evaluation
 ================================================================

-NNEval is a learning-based metric to evaluate image captions.
+LCEval is a learning-based metric to evaluate image captions.
 Our proposed framework incorporates various linguistic features into a single learned metric.

 Dependencies
 ==========